Fully documented source code for Aviator on the BBC Micro

 ---------------------------------

-If you are interested in building a working copy of Aviator from the source, then there is an accompanying GitHub repository:
+If you are interested in building a working copy of Aviator from the source, then you'll enjoy exploring the accompanying GitHub repository, which contains fully commented and buildable source code for Aviator.

 This repository can be assembled on modern computers to produce a working game disc that can be loaded into a BBC Micro or an emulator.
 If you want to experiment with the code, this is the place to go.